open-sauced/docs/docs/community/100-days-of-oss.md

 ## Why join the #100DaysOfOSS Challenge:

 1. **Skill Enhancement**: By working on real-world projects, you'll gain practical experience and exposure to different projects, documentation, communities, programming languages, frameworks, and tools.
-They can also learn from experienced developers, receive feedback on their code, and improve their problem-solving abilities.
+You'll also learn from experienced developers, receive feedback on your code, and improve your problem-solving abilities.

 2. **Collaboration and Networking**: You'll have the opportunity to work alongside other contributors, collaborate on shared goals, and build professional relationships.
 This experience can lead to networking opportunities, mentorship, and exposure to diverse perspectives in tech.